Helping a girl with reproductive health

 - She has ever had sex

-- She has any of the period problems listed above
+- She has any period problems

-- She has signs of an STI
+- She has signs of an STD

 - She has stomach pain, fever, and fluid coming from her vagina that is yellow, gray, or green with a strong smell — all of which are possible signs of a serious condition called pelvic inflammatory disease (PID)